 Tokyo Pokemon Cafe Reopens 17 June 2026: What's Different and How to Get a Seat

 After almost three months closed for renovation, the Nihonbashi Pokemon Cafe is back.
-The reopening kicked off with an unusual one-off mass release on 17 May.
-Here's the real story behind those dates, and how anyone who missed the first wave can still grab a seat.
+The reopening dates came in two unusual bulk releases, on 17 May and 7 June.
+Here's the real story behind those dates, and how anyone who missed both waves can still grab a seat.

-Tokyo reopens 17 June.
-All slots from 17 June to 7 July (21 days) released in one event on 17 May at 18:00 JST.
-From 8 July the cafe is back on the normal daily 18:00 JST release.
+Tokyo reopened 17 June.
+The reopening dates dropped in two bulk waves: 17 June to 7 July released on 17 May at 18:00 JST, and 8 to 31 July released on 7 June at 18:00 JST.
+From 1 August the cafe is back on the normal daily 18:00 JST release.
 Cancellations happen continuously, so a seat is still very much in reach.

 The renovation that everyone forgot was happening